Putin slams 'traitors' as Prigozhin claims mercenary rebellion was only a 'protest' | CNN

 Questions also remain on Prigozhin’s whereabouts and the future of Russia’s war with Ukraine, in which Wagner played a crucial role.

-Mykhailo Podolyak, an adviser to Ukraine’s Presidential Administration, mocked Putin’s address on Monday, insinuating that the short speech didn’t seem to determine the “future of Russia,” as the Kremlin spokesman Dmitry Peskov said it would.
+Mykhailo Podolyak, an adviser to Ukraine’s Presidential Administration, mocked Putin’s address on Monday, insinuating that the short speech didn’t seem to determine the “future of Russia” as the Kremlin spokesman Dmitry Peskov reportedly said it would.

 “A truly ‘epochal’ address that ‘determines the future of Russia.’
 He [Putin] voluntarily put an end to his own subjectivity.
 Doubts are finally dispelled. #Russia is waiting for… the new president…,” Podolyak said in a tweet.